qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

    Adding a relation between regions and airports layers

-From the :guilabel:`Relations` tab, you can also press the |signPlus|
+From the :guilabel:`Relations` tab, you can also press the |symbologyAdd|
 :guilabel:`Discover Relation` button to fetch the relations available from the providers of the loaded layers.
 This is possible for layers stored in data providers like PostgreSQL or SpatiaLite.